ohmyzsh/ohmyzsh/plugins/urltools/README.md

 # URLTools plugin

-## Description

-This plugin provides two aliases to URL encode and URL decode strings.
+This plugin provides two aliases to URL-encode and URL-decode strings.

 To start using it, add the `urltools` plugin to your plugins array in `~/.zshrc`: